 Two out of the three members of the NC, including the NC chairman, are independent.
 The Lead ID is one of the independent members of the NC.
-Please refer to the 'Corporate Directory' section on page 11 of the AR, for the composition of the NC.

-The NC's responsibilities as set out in its written terms of reference approved by the Board, is to examine the Board size, review all Board and Board Committees composition and membership, board succession plans for the Directors, including the Chairman and the MD, determine each Director's independence annually and as and when circumstances require, evaluate performance of the Board as a whole, its Board Committees and the individual Directors, review appointments and resignations of and succession planning for the Senior Management team, develop and implement an induction programme for newly appointed Directors and for existing Directors in respect of their appointments to any of the Board Committees, and review training and continuous professional development programme for the Directors.
+The NC's responsibilities as set out in its written terms of reference approved by the Board, are to examine the Board size, review all Board and Board Committees composition and membership, board succession plans for the Directors, including the Board Chairman, determine each Director's independence annually and as and when circumstances require, evaluate performance of the Board as a whole, its Board Committees and the individual Directors, review appointments and reasons for resignations and termination of and succession planning for the MD, the President and the CFO, review and confirm the induction programme for newly appointed Directors and for existing Directors in respect of their appointments to any of the Board Committees, and review training and continuous professional development programme for the Directors.
+Three NC meetings were held in 2017.
 The Company Secretary maintains records of all NC meetings including records of discussions on key deliberations and decisions taken.

 For the financial year under review, the NC conducted a self-assessment of its own effectiveness in the discharge of its roles and responsibilities, which was facilitated through the use of a self-assessment checklist ("NC Self-Assessment Checklist").

-The NC Self-Assessment Checklist covered, inter alia, the responsibilities of the NC under its terms of reference, and considered also the contribution of NC members to the deliberation and decision making process at NC meetings.
+The NC Self-Assessment Checklist covered, inter alia, the responsibilities of the NC under its terms of reference, and considered also the contribution of NC members to the deliberation and decision-making process at NC meetings.